Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/load_balancing.md

 These are on-the-coordinator capacities, as the actual workers' capacity is not important for the load balancer.
 </div>

 Each square represents a free annotation slot on the respective worker.
 When an annotation request arrives at the coordinator, it picks the annotation slot at the head, `W2` in this case, and forwards the request to it.
-After the worker finishes annotating, the slot is pushed back at the tail of the queue (assuming no other requests have arrived in the meantime):
+After the worker finishes annotating, the slot is pushed back to the tail of the queue (assuming no other requests have arrived in the meantime):

 <pre><code>     +--+--+--+--+--+--+--+
 head |W1|W2|W1|W2|W1|W2|W2| tail